pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Horace3_to_4.rst

       kk = kk.set_options('listing', 1);
       [wfit, fitdata] = kk.fit();

-Ready to be put into your code.
+ready to be put into your code.

 .. warning::